Close call for Netherlands against brave Australia

 Nine minutes into the second half, Australia were awarded a penalty after Oliver Bozanic hammered the ball straight at Daryl Janmaat's arm.

-Socceroos captain Mile Jedinak cooly slotted the penalty passed Jasper Cillissen, giving Australia a 2-1 lead and the chance to dream.
+Socceroos captain Mile Jedinak coolly slotted the penalty passed Jasper Cillissen, giving Australia a 2-1 lead and the chance to dream.

 But this time it was the Netherlands' turn to strike back quickly.
 In the 58th minute Robin Van Persie banged in a well-controlled shot inside the penalty area.

-Matthew Leckie almost gave Australia the lead again when he chested down a cross from a few meters out, but Cillessen was able to gather the ball.

-Within moments, it was back up the other end of the pitch and Depay whacked in what proved to be the winner with a long-range shot, sealing the game for the Netherlands in the 68th minute.
+Memphis Depay whacked in what proved to be the winner with a long-range shot 10 minutes later, sealing the game for the Netherlands.

 "Heartbreaker mate, I just wanted the players to get a reward," Australia coach Ange Postecoglou said.